 Job Board Ads Aren’t Long Enough

-We’re all guilty of taking a generic job description from HR, shortening it because a job board told us to, and posting it without another thought.
+Have you ever taken a generic job description from HR, shortened it because a job board told you to, and posted it without another thought?

 Job Boards Are Search Engines

-Job Board ads aren’t long enough.
+Job board ads aren’t long enough.
 A massive 63% of applicants want more information on a job ad.
-Applicants want to know what to expect once they apply, how long they must wait to hear back, and what the interview and screening process entails.
+Applicants want to know what to expect once they apply, how long they have to wait to hear back, and what the interview and screening process entails.

 Be Clear and See Results